KyleWilliford/widgets/README.md

 - MySQL 5.7.x+
 - Various other node libraries will be installed in the next step

-# Install npm
+## Install npm

 `npm` is used to build and run this project. https://docs.npmjs.com/getting-started/installing-node

 # Database (MySQL)

-### Note
+## Note
 The following scripts have not been tested with SQL servers other than MySQL Server 5.7.x

 ## Setup
 Install mysql-server.
 This will vary depending on the environment.
 Refer to https://dev.mysql.com/doc/refman/5.7/en/installing.html for more information.

+<b>Make note of the root password that you set while installing the server.</b> You will need it in the following steps.

+### After MySQL Server Installation

+`$ mysql -u root -p` will prompt for a password.
+This is the root password you used while installing the server.

-Run the script provided in the `scripts` directory named `db_setup.sql`.
-These statements can be run all at once, but must be run in order.
+Run the script provided in `widgets/scripts/db_setup.sql`.
+These statements can be run all at once (by copying and pasting to the command line, executing the file in the database, etc.), but <b>these must be run in their provided order</b>.

-## Create Schema, Tables, Populate some sample data
+#### Create Schema, Tables, Populate some sample data
-Run the script provided in the `scripts` directory named `populate_tables.sql`.
-These statements can be run all at once, and some must be run in order.
+Run the script provided in `widgets/scripts/populate_tables.sql`.
+These statements can be run all at once (by copying and pasting to the command line, executing the file in the database, etc.), and some statements must be run in their provided order.

 # Install dependencies
 `$ cd widgets`